dadrus/jpa-unit/README.md

 </dependency>
 ```

-This dependecy implements a CDI extension, which proxies the configured `EntityManager` producer.
+This dependency implements a CDI extension, which proxies the configured `EntityManager` producer.
 During a JPA Unit test run it uses the `EntityManager` configured in the test class instance.
 In all other cases it just uses the proxied producer.

 Usage example: